EENI Global Business School.

 Diploma: Foreign Trade.

-Learning materials in Courses, Masters, Doctorate in International Business and Foreign Trade in English or Study, Course Master Doctorate in International Business in French Financement Study Master Doctorate in International Business in Spanish Financiación Masters Foreign Trade in Portuguese Financiamento.
+Languages: Masters, Doctorate, International Business, English or Study Doctorate in International Business in French Financement Study Master Doctorate in International Business in Spanish Financiación Masters Foreign Trade in Portuguese Financiamento.

 Credits of the Subject “International Trade Finance”: 4 ECTS.